 What is the Eviction Process in North Carolina

-The eviction process can be lengthy.
-In NC, it can take landlords around 1 to 3 months to complete the eviction process, depending on the reason for the removal and which court the eviction case is held in.
+The eviction process can be lengthy, often taking North Carolina landlords around 1 to 3 months to complete, depending on the reason for the removal and whether the case is handled in small claims court or district court.
+Understanding the difference between these two courts can help clarify the process.

 Notices and Legal Cause

 The first thing to know when it comes to the North Carolina eviction process is the reasons that a landlord may legally evict a tenant from a rental property.
-In North Carolina, a landlord may only begin the process if there is a just cause.
+A landlord may only begin the eviction process in North Carolina if there is a just cause.

 person holding up a notice

-The following are the valid reasons why a landlord may evict their tenant in North Carolina:
+The following are the valid reasons why a landlord may begin the eviction process in North Carolina:

 Regardless of the reason for removal, a landlord cannot just kick their tenants out of the dwelling.
 According to landlord-tenant laws in North Carolina, every tenant must be provided with proper written notice before eviction.
-The type of notices varies depending on the reason.
+The type of written notice varies depending on the reason.

-These are the types of notices that follow North Carolina law:
+These are the types of written notices that follow North Carolina law:

-• Nonpayment of Rent: If a tenant is unable or fails to pay rent on time, then the landlord may give them 10 days’ notice to either pay the due rent in full or be evicted from the dwelling.
+• Nonpayment of Rent: If a tenant is unable or fails to pay rent on time, then the landlord may give them a 10 days’ rent demand notice to either pay rent in full or be evicted from the dwelling.

-• No Lease / End of Lease: If the tenant does not have a rental or lease agreement or the lease term has ended, then the landlord may give the tenant 7 days' notice for eviction.
+• No Lease / End of Lease: If the tenant does not have a lease or rental agreement or the lease term has ended, then the landlord may give the tenant 7 days' notice for eviction.

 Once landlords have a legal reason and have identified the type of notice to use.
-The next step to the eviction process, is to serve the tenants with the eviction notice.
+The next step in the eviction process in North Carolina is to serve the tenants with the eviction notice.

 landlords handing a tenant an eviction notices across a desk